microsoft/nn-Meter/docs/builder/test_fusion_rules.md

         x = keras.layers.Add()([x, input_2])

         return keras.models.Model([input_1, input_2], x), [self.input_shape, self.input_shape]
 ```

 - `name`: the name of the rule

-- `_model_block`: The structure of the tested block.

 - `cases`: The potential splitting possibility of `_model_block`.

 - `deps`: The truth of this rule will depend on truth of other rules.

-BasicFusion is more complicated.
-From design, each rule will generate testcases for its rule and analyze to decide whether the rule obeys or not.
-But for BasicFusion, it has a lot of variance, e.g., `BF_conv_relu` to test the fusion rule of convolution and relu.

-We implement this by subclassing.
-We automatically generate a lot of subclasses of `BasicFusion` on the fly by some python magic (metaclass).
-Each subclass refers to the fusion rule of one pair of operators.
+- `_model_block`: The structure of the tested block.

+TODO: test and register

 ## Use Customized Rules when Splitting

 Currently we haven't provided api to split models using customized rules.
 We leave that to future work.

-It's not suggested, but you can implement that by directly modifying the code at `nn_meter.kernel_detector.rulelib.rule_splitter`.
+It's not suggested, but you can implement that by directly modifying the code at `nn_meter.kernel_detector.rule_splitter`.